|"Detroit's Own" Polar Bear Memorial Association|

 public are invited to attend

-the 2018 Memorial Day Service honoring the "Polar Bears".
+the 89th annual Memorial Day Service honoring the "Polar Bears".

-This service is on the U.S. National WW1 Centennial Events Register.
+This service has been entered in the U.S. National WW1 Centennial Events Register.

 |Date:||Monday, May 28, 2018|